senzhaocode/FuSViz_docs/docs/Input.md

 ### Prepare input files for FuSViz

-FuSViz does not take raw output of SV callers as input.
-Here, we provide an in-house script **SV_standard.pl** to prepare the input format for FuSViz.
+*FuSViz* does not take raw output of SV callers as input.
+Here, we provide an in-house script **SV_standard.pl** to prepare the input format for *FuSViz*.
 In short, SV calls of sample cohort are aggregated directly if one caller is used.
 Sometimes multiple callers are utilized - **SV_standard.pl** firstly merges and makes a consensus set from output of multiple callers per sample, then aggregates the results of all samples together.
 This script depends on the tool [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR) (download and install it according to the developer’s instruction and make it available in your `$PATH`).

 #### Installation